 - Can I use my Honors College thesis or a thesis from another department to graduate with honors in ENVS/ESCI?

-- Is there a limit on the number of majors I can earn?
+- Is there a limit on the number of majors or minors I can earn?

 - Who is my adviser?

 - What can a Student Adviser do for me?